JoseHerminioCollas/laser-image/README.md

 # Laser Image

 The objective of this code base is to develop strategies for translating electronic images into SVG files.
-Currently the target of these SVG files is the cutting of plastic with laser cutters.
+Currently, the target of these SVG files is the cutting of plastic with laser cutters.

 ## Install